 Instead of jotting down a lead on a piece of paper, capture it by creating an inquiry.
 If the group decides to book, you'll save tons of time by copying the inquiry information into a new booking.

-Creating an inquiry for every lead you receive, even if it doesn't materialize, provides very important information that can help directors determine where to spend their marketing budget and what hotel improvements might increase bookings.
+Creating an inquiry for every lead you receive, even if it does not materialize, provides very important information that can help directors determine where to spend their marketing budget and what hotel improvements might increase bookings.
 So if they see that you're losing a million dollars in business each year because you don't have a swimming pool or because there are columns in the ballroom, they might consider investing in those areas as soon as possible, making it easier for you to secure bookings and earn big bonuses.

 If you are a transient sales manager who handles individual business traveler negotiated rates, take the Volume Contracts lesson.
 If you're a group sales manager, head to the Bookings lesson.